justinmfischer/7blur/README.md

  * Saturation Delta
  * Image Mask

 By combining the attributes above one can produce many desired visual effects and human interfaces.
 7blur only has a handful of API tasks and the view content can be visually edited in Interface Builder for productivity.
 The next section will go over the API followed by common use cases contained in the sample project.
-Let's get started.
+Let's get started!

 ## Getting Started
 7blur only requires _**iOS 7**_ and _**Xcode 5**_.
 Integration is simple and entails 3 tasks. **(1)** Loading the view and possibly sliding it into place for drop down menu style, **(2)** blurring it with color components and lastly **(3)** unloading the view to remove.
-The API is listed below for reference.
+The API is listed below for reference and the Xcode 5 project ￼￼contains structured comments (Doxygen).

 ## API